 Not all confidential information is a trade secret.
 It takes experienced intellectual property lawyers to understand where courts draw the line.
 As the law in this complex area develops, that line can move back and forth as new cases are decided.

 A trade secret can consist of any formula, process, pattern, idea, physical device, or compilation of information that gives a person, or company a competitive edge in the marketplace.
 Examples of assets and processes typically protected as trade secrets include the following:

 - Computer algorithms

 The only difference between two competing companies might be secrets one company knows and the other does not.
 For major brands, it is possible that millions of dollars in sales ride on the protection of unique processes and procedures.
 If that trade secret is stolen, its owner could lose substantial sales and profits, or see its brand damaged by the inferior practices of unscrupulous competitors.

 Protecting Trade Secrets

 While IP protections enable California companies to thrive and strengthen their brands, defending IP rights and enforcing IP protections can be extremely difficult.
 Since each instance of infringement can be subject to legal interpretation and opinion, it is extremely advantageous to hire a law firm, like Klein & Wilson, with experience prosecuting trade secrets cases.
-Attorneys Gerald A. Klein and Mark B. Wilson are experienced IP trial lawyers who understand the fine points of IP law and how to win trade secrets cases before judges and juries.
+Attorneys Gerald A. Klein, Mark B. Wilson, and Michael S. LeBoff are experienced IP trial lawyers who understand the fine points of IP law and how to win trade secrets cases before judges and juries.